 2. How will I attract the top trainers in town?

-Leasing space to other fitness professionals was going to be our largest stream of revenue.
-The going rate to rent space as an independent trainer in Seattle is $700-1,000/month; but, just as it does to build a personal training clientele, it takes time to attract trainers who have a full book of clients.
+Leasing space to other fitness professionals was going to be our largest revenue stream.
+But just as it takes time to build a personal training clientele, it also takes time to attract quality trainers to your gym.

-We were well networked with local trainers but most of them seemed comfortable at their current gyms (even though ours was prettier).
-We turned to Craigslist and found mostly a bunch of trainers who didn’t fit with our brand or vision.
+We were well-connected with local trainers, but most of them were comfortable at their current gyms (even though ours was prettier).
+We turned to Craigslist and found mostly trainers who didn’t fit our brand or vision.

 3. Am I willing to sleep there?

-4. Do I have 6 months of living expenses saved?
+4. Do I have six months of living expenses saved?

 5. What streams of revenue will I have?

-We made money through personal training packages, group training classes, leasing space to trainers and massage therapists, and retailing nutritional supplements.
-I chose a supplement line that allowed our clients to purchase online; it’s the only revenue stream that still pays me today.
+So when we opened the gym, we made sure we had multiple ways to get paid.
+We sold personal training packages, ran group training classes, leased space to trainers and massage therapists, and sold nutritional supplements.
+I chose a supplement line that allowed our clients to purchase online, a revenue stream that still pays me today.

 6. What is your long-term vision?

 Are you going to be the most popular gym in town?
-Swankiest?
-Expand into a chain?
-Make it a franchise?
-What is the profitability with one location?
-How many people do you want to impact?
+Do you want to expand to multiple locations?
+How many people do you want your business to serve?
 Will you focus on the general population?
 Athletes?
 A certain training style?

-But I’ve also met gym owners who, even after many years, are tickled to see their gym teaming with life and are talking of expansion.
+But I’ve also met gym owners who, even after many years, still get a thrill from seeing their gym buzzing with activity.

-The question is, what type of gym owner would you be in ten years?
+The question is, what type of gym owner would you be in 10 years?